-For me email is more effective than social media.
+For me email newsletters are more effective than social media posts.

 Social media algorithms may not show the content in your feed.
 So, you may miss an announcement unless someone DMs you.
 And people often change platforms: “Oh, I think I’ll go over here now.”

 People rarely change email addresses, though.
 If they subscribe to your list, they want your content until they don’t.